What you see: A sprouted onion.

 First off, thanks to Susan M. of Norwalk, Conn. for sending this photo of her very sprouted white onion!

 When onions sprout, some of their good stuff, especially sugars, is directed to the new growth.
-With many of its sugars beamed up to the growing shoots, the onion bulb itself loses sweetness.
-You may or may not mind the more bitter taste or you may not notice it at all, especially if you cook the onion.
+With many of its sugars beamed up to the growing shoots, the onion bulb itself loses sweetness and moisture.
+You may or may not mind the more bitter taste or texture.
+You also may not notice anything off at all, especially if you cook the onion.

-How much does a sprout impacted onion taste?
+Does a sprout impact an onion’s taste?
 Opinions vary

-Here at EatOrToss, we’re all about reducing food waste, so we’d urge you to give it a try.
+Here at EatOrToss, we’re all about reducing food waste, so we’d urge you to give them a try.
 Tell us what you think!

 But, before you start chopping, a few words on avoiding this situation in the first place.